Hybridization Number on Three Rooted Binary Trees is EPT: Guessing the AAF

 \section{Guessing the AAF}

-\leo{Let~$\T$ be a collection of input trees.} Without loss of generality we will assume that \leo{$\T$ contains} no nontrivial common pendant subtrees. \leo{In this section, we show how we can guess an AAF from which we can build an optimal hybridization network for~$\T$.
-To make this precise, we define the \emph{deletion forest} of a network~$N$ as} the forest obtained by deleting all the reticulation edges of~$N$, deleting all resulting connected components that do not contain any taxa, and then taking the partition of the taxa induced by the remaining connected components.
+\leo{Let~$\T$ be a collection of input trees.} Without loss of generality we will assume that \leo{$\T$ contains} no non-trivial common pendant subtrees (because each such subtree can be replaced by a single leaf). \leo{In this section, we show how we can guess an AAF from which we can build an optimal hybridization network for~$\T$.
+To make this precise, we define the \emph{deletion forest} of a network~$N$ as} the forest obtained from~$N$ by deleting all the edges entering reticulation nodes, deleting all resulting connected components that do not contain any taxa, and then taking the partition of the taxa induced by the remaining connected components.
 Note that for a given network the deletion forest is uniquely defined. \leo{We start by proving the following lemma.}